Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarketManager.md

 This holds the current values that new markets will inherit for their fee rates.
-Once created, a market's fee rates are constant, so that if they are altered on the factory contract they do not change in existing markets.
+Once created, a market's fee rates are constant, so that if they are altered on the manager contract they do not change in existing markets.

 **Type:** [`BinaryOptionMarket.Fees public`](#binaryoptionmarketfees)